 Oh white men, will your complaining ever end?
 Young or old, suntanned or sallow, some white men are full of complaints.
 Perhaps a colonic may help ease the build up of chronic Caucasian complaints causing immense pain in white male colons across the publishing industry.
 Writing while white ain’t easy.

 As a Black female writer, Mr. Patterson’s words on racism in the publishing industry are inspiring.
 After all, if someone like James Patterson can overcome being a white man and a former advertising C.E.O, to become a respected successful author, with only a team of co-writers, celebrity endorsements, and a “special” editing wing with a little publishing company, then that means that I have a chance of becoming a successful published author too.
-His story gives me hope that one day a publisher will not simply grant me a “Rooney” interview for the sake of optics, but instead a publisher will actually publish my work, giving a platform to my ideas.
+His story gives me hope that one day a publisher will not simply grant me a “Rooney” interview for the sake of optics, but instead a publisher will actually publish and pay for my work…only if it doesn’t deprive a white male writer of their due.

 Mr. Patterson has apologized for his statement saying: